 How to Yoga Nidra

-Unlike other types of yoga which can be self-guided or guided by a teacher, Yoga Nidra is almost always completely guided, helping to quiet the mind and body.
+Unlike other types of yoga which can be self-guided or guided by a teacher, Yoga Nidra is almost always completely guided—which helps to quiet the mind and body.
 It both rejuvenates, restores and relaxes the body by inviting it into a deeply relaxed state that’s both conscious and unconscious.

 These pave the way for a deeper journey through the five Pancha Maya koshas.
 Similar to peeling an onion, each of the kosha layers provides deep passage through various parts of your body, soul and mind, ultimately guiding your body into a state of calmness.

 During Yoga Nidra, the instructor will typically guide you to your truest self, also known as Atman, using the Pancha Maya koshas from Vedantic philosophy.
-The journey begins with bringing attention to the physical body, then moving to the subtle body and ending in a conscious sleep at your truest self.
+The journey begins with bringing attention to the physical body.
+It then moves to the subtle body and ends in a conscious sleep at your truest self.

 - Annamaya kosha (physical body)